joelmoxley/founder-playbook/III. Market + Customer/03 - Company Building Theory/01- Content - Company Building Theory/md/08 - Peter Thiel - Competition is for Losers.webloc.md

-In this lecture at Stanford Peter Thiel addresses his belief that when starting a venture, you should go after total market share i.e. be a monopoly.
+In this lecture at Stanford Peter Thiel addresses his belief that when starting a venture, you should go after total market share i.e. be a monopoly business and in doing so shares his advice on beating out competitors and finding the right market.

 Credit: [Peter Thiel](https://www.linkedin.com/in/peterthiel)